umbrellio/table_sync/docs/publishing/manual.md

 #### Another way to gather data

-If you don't want to create data query (maybe it's too complex) but there are a lot of quereing in `#attributes_for_sync` and you are willing to trade a little bit of perfomance, you can try the following.
+If you don't want to create a data query (maybe it's too complex) but there is a lot of quereing in `#attributes_for_sync` and you are willing to trade a little bit of perfomance, you can try the following.

 ```ruby
 class User < Sequel